Challenging ableism on the run

 - Create and participate in inclusive initiatives and events.

 - Make a difference in your community.

 Nicole Ver Kuilen’s triathlon led to the creation of her nonprofit, Forrest Stump with the mission to promote equitable access to physical activity for individuals with disabilities.

 - Watch and share her film

-- Sign her organisation’s petition to congress, publicly calling for “The Rights of Americans With Disabilities To Exercise”.
+- Sign her organization’s petition to congress, publicly calling for “The Rights of Americans With Disabilities To Exercise.”

-The organisation’s mission is to transform the lives of people with disabilities through athletic programmes and social connection.
-Achilles International provides support, training and technical expertise to people at all levels.
+The organization’s mission is to transform the lives of people with disabilities through athletic programs and social connection.
+Achilles International provides support, training, and technical expertise to people at all levels.